Antiz96/antiz.fr/content/blog/foss-recap-2025.md

 ### Ports

-I (alongside community and other staff members) collaborated on an *work in progress* [Arch Linux aarch64 community port](https://gitlab.archlinux.org/archlinux/ports/aarch64), which *eventually* aims to be officially supported *at some point*.
+I (alongside community and other staff members) collaborated on a *work in progress* [Arch Linux aarch64 community port](https://gitlab.archlinux.org/archlinux/ports/aarch64), which *eventually* aims to be officially supported *at some point*.

 See the page for [Arch Linux Ports](https://ports.archlinux.page/) and the one [dedicated to aarch64](https://ports.archlinux.page/aarch64/) for more details.